hock/Manifest/README.md

 Manifest
 ========

-Manifest is a viewer for the Sourcemap API.
+Manifest is a viewer for supply chain data.